google-deepmind/deepmind-research/learning_to_simulate/README.md

 The provided script `./download_dataset.sh` may be used to download all files from each dataset into a folder given its name.

-An additional smaller dataset `WaterDropSample`, including only the first two trajectories of `WaterDrop` for each split is provided for debugging purposes.
+An additional smaller dataset `WaterDropSample`, which includes only the first two trajectories of `WaterDrop` for each split, is provided for debugging purposes.

 ## Code structure